supporting, developing and representing community groups,

 Book a place(s) now!

-Employment Law Training
+Day 1: Employment Law Training

 All employees have basic rights in the workplace.
 It is important to understand these rights and know what employers and employers are entitled to.

-The aim of this two-day course is to build the capacity of the employability sector in Fife to have a better understanding of employment rights for their clients.
+The aim of this course is to build the capacity of the employability sector in Fife to have a better understanding of employment rights for their clients.
 You will explore common issues that arise when people start a new job and know where to get help if things cannot be resolved easily.

 This session will be delivered by Kathleen Bolt from Mediation Services Ltd. Kathleen is a solicitor and mediator specialising in employment an equality law and workplace mediations.